University of Technology Sydney

 1. All assessments will be graded in Canvas.

-2. The subject is designed around the progressive development of three distinctive assessment tasks.
+2. The subject is designed around the progressive development of two distinctive assessment tasks.
 In this sense weekly tutorial sessions aim to help you progressively to develop your project tasks and respond to your questions about the subject.
 It is therefore vital you complete the work outlined in the Subject Outline to receive useful formative feedback.

 An aim of this subject is to help you develop academic and professional language and communication skills in order to succeed at university and in the workplace.
 To determine your current academic language proficiency, you are required to complete an online language screening task, OPELA (information available at https://www.uts.edu.au/research-and-teaching/learning-and-teaching/enhancing/language-and-learning/about-opela-students) [or a written diagnostic task].
 If you receive a Basic grade for OPELA [or the written diagnostic task], you must attend additional Language Development Tutorials (each week from week [3/4] to week [11/12] in order to pass the subject.
 These tutorials are designed to support you to develop your language and communication skills.
 Students who do not complete the OPELA and/or do not attend 80% of the Language Development Tutorials will receive a Fail X grade.